-The Commonwealth Marine Litter Programme (CLiP), is led by the UK through the Centre for Environment Fisheries and Aquaculture Science (Cefas).
+The Commonwealth Litter Programme (CLiP), is led by the UK through the Centre for Environment Fisheries and Aquaculture Science (Cefas).
 Funded by Defra, the programme will support five developing countries across the Commonwealth to take action on plastics entering the oceans.

 Marine litter is found in all the oceans of the world.
 It is found not only in densely populated parts of the Commonwealth but also in remote areas, far from obvious sources and human contact.